alajurczak/to-do-list/README.md

 - You can mark a task as done or not done ✅
 - You can delete the whole tasks 🗑️
+- You can hide tasks that are done
+- You can mark all tasks as done ✅✅✅